Cologne Mani-Codex

-The Cologne Mani-Codex (Codex Manichaicus Coloniensis) is a minute parchment codex, dated on paleographical evidence to the fifth century CE, found near Asyut (the ancient Lycopolis), Egypt; it contains a Greek text describing the life of Mani, the founder of the religion Manichaeism.
+The Cologne Mani-Codex (Codex Manichaicus Coloniensis) is a tiny parchment codex, dated on paleographical evidence to the fifth century AD, found near Asyut (the ancient Lycopolis) in Egypt.
+Measuring 4.5 × 3.8 cm, the codex is the smallest ancient book yet discovered.
+It contains a Greek text describing the life of Mani, the founder of the religion Manichaeism.